fmanclossi/TJBot-playbook/examples/Doggy/Create MiniDoggy.md

 MiniDoggy is a tiny and cute companion for your TJBot.
 MiniDoggy hosts an SG-90 servo motor to bring a never-stopping tail to life.

-### Level: some task could be tricky but could be performed under adult’s guidance
+### Level: some tasks could be tricky but could be performed under adult’s guidance

 ### Requirements